 - Hyperspace Arsenal: In Blood Omen.
-He carries his normal iron sword, a spike mace, two axes, the sword and the Soul Reaver, which in this game is longer than he is tall when he attacks with it.
+He carries his normal iron sword, a spike mace, two axes, the Flame Sword and the Soul Reaver, which in this game is longer than he is tall when he attacks with it.

 - I Did What I Had to Do: Regarding his manipulation of Raziel.
 He doesn't show a ton of regret, possibly hiding it because he didn't think Raziel would believe him, but he never expects Raziel to forgive him for it.

 - Impaled with Extreme Prejudice: Gets to be behind both ends of the blade in different games.
 How he deals with Moebius in Defiance.

 - Kick the Son of a Bitch: Killing the defenseless Moebius in Defiance while taunting him about how his abilities have failed him.
 Moebius might not have posed a danger to him anymore, but after five games, he's had it coming.